Markismus/PocketBookDic/README.md

 - stardict-bin2text - The script uses a binary from the stardict-tools package to convert a triplet of ifo-, -idx and -dict (or -dict.dz) Stardict files to one xml-file.
 (That xml-file will then be converted to a xdxf-file, which will be reconstructed to fit through converter.exe.
     - If you run Windows you should _manually_ generate the xml- or csv-file.
 E.g. You can use stardict-editor (included with the windows Stardict installation) and decompile a dictionary to Textual Stardict dictionary.
 This generates a xml-file that you can use as filename at the start of the script.
 - stardict-text2bin - The script has been expanded to generate Stardict binary files.
+- KindleUnpack - If you want to convert mobi-dictionaries, you'll first have to convert it to html-format using KindleUnpack (https://github.com/kevinhendricks/KindleUnpack).
 - I've probably forgotten something.
 If you run into it, please open an issue.

 _Preparation:_